Parent article: Best Beginner Guitar Lessons

 The old adage that you "get what you pay for" tends to hold true in the area of online guitar lessons.

-However, that is not to say that there aren't some free guitar lessons sites available that are of a decent quality and ideal for kids or younger beginners.
+However, that is not to say that there aren't some decent quality free guitar lessons sites that are helpful for kids or younger beginners.
 They're a little harder to recommend over the paid sites, but they can be extremely helpful for kids who aren't sure about their instrument or who just want to get their feet wet before making a more permanent investment.

 In this category, I'll cover the two free sites I most commonly recommend.

 JustinGuitar.com has been around for a long time.
-Interestingly, the site has changed very little over the years, sporting the same basic layout that it did back when I first stumbled onto it in 2011.
+Interestingly, the site has changed very little over the years, sporting the same basic layout that it did back when I first stumbled onto it in 2011, then going through a more recent revamp in early 2019.

 Still, Justin has published over 1000 video lessons all broken up into courses and song tutorials.